diaspd/proffy/README.md

 ## 📄 Project
-💰A project designed to help connect students and teachers during a pandemic
+💰A project designed to help connect students and teachers during the pandemic.

 <br></br>